pratikpatel8982/yt-dlp-mp4decrypt/README.md

-This is a plugin for yt-dlp that enables decryption of encrypted MP4 files using the `mp4decrypt` command-line tool.
+This is a plugin for yt-dlp that enables decryption of encrypted audio and video files using the `mp4decrypt` command-line tool.
 The files will be decrypted instantly after download and will replace the encrypted files.

 ## Prerequisites